 Note: Flex tile colors are produced in batches, which can lead to color variations in your order.
 All colors may present some color variation, but Black, Dark Grey and Light Grey can produce the most.
 These three colors can vary greatly between batches and thus it is recommended that you order more flooring than is needed for mistakes and replacements.
 This in turn gives you the greatest chance to keep continuity across your floor.
 Batching will also affect color variation between samples and your order with Black, Dark Grey and Light Grey showing the most variation.

-Material – Constructed entirely of a proprietary and durable blend of flexible PVC.
+Material – Constructed entirely of a proprietary and durable blend of flexible virgin PVC.
 This blend ensures that the tiles are flexible and have the anti fatigue qualities similar to rubber flooring but also the durability, long life, and chemical resistance associated with polyvinyl chloride.